Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 The reduced dimension shape space from the previous figure, with granulocytes subdivided into basophils, eosinophils, and neutrophils.
 {: style="font-size: medium;"}

-Although images from the same family do not cluster as tightly as the iris flower dataset --- which could be criticized as an unrealistic representation of the noise inherent in most real datasets --- images from the same type do appear to be nearby.
-This fact should give us hope that proximity in a dimension-reduced space may help us correctly classify images of unknown type.
+Although images from the same family do not cluster as tightly as the iris flower dataset --- which could be criticized as an unrealistic representation of real datasets --- images from the same type do appear to be nearby.
+This fact should give us hope that proximity in a shape space of lower dimension may help us correctly classify images of unknown type.

 [Next lesson](training){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}